cchurch/api-docs/source/includes/_api_user.md

 <!--===================================================================-->
 ## Overview

-The user service allows managing users but only with necessary permissions.
+The user service allows managing users but only with the necessary permissions.

 <!--===================================================================-->